BountyThaBoy/Discord-QR-Scam-bot/README.md

 you Need to turn on discord bot Server Member Intends

 How To Use :
+1. install google chrome
-1. Start RequirementsInstaller.bat
+2. Start RequirementsInstaller.bat
-2. open setup.json and set things up
+3. open setup.json and set things up
-3. Start start.bat
+4. Start start.bat
-4. Tokens get send to Tokens.txt
+5. Tokens get send to Tokens.txt